Average site perimeter of directed animals on the two-dimensional lattices: Heaps of pieces

+\begin{proof} Let $(H,x)$ be a heap with a marked piece at position $q$.
+We use the bijection $\mathcal F_\uparrow$ to turn it into a factorized heap $(H_1\cdot H_2)$.
+We know that $H_2$ has base $\{q\}$, and that $H_1\cdot H_2$ has base included in $S$.
+According to Lemma~\ref{lemma:base}, we have: If $q$ is in $S$, this simply means that $b(H_1)$ is included in $S$; if not, it means that $q$ must be in $v(H_1)$ as well, so that $H_1$ must not avoid $q$.
+We thus get the result for general heaps.

-Let now $H^{(q)*}_{[S]}(t)$ be the generating function counting strict heaps of base included in $S$, with a piece at position $q$ marked, such that the marked piece alone \emph{may} sit on a piece at the same position.
-By factorizing such a heap in the same way, one gets an almost-strict factorized heap to which we may apply the same reasoning.
-Moreover, we have
+Let $H^{(q)*}_{[S]}(t)$ be the generating function of almost strict marked heaps, with exactly one marked piece at position $q$.
+The bijection $\mathcal F_\uparrow$ turns these heaps into almost strict factorized heaps, on which we apply the same reasoning.
+Moreover, as only one piece may be duplicated, we have the identity: